Barbara von Seida

 This is a rich, almost overwhelming exhibition of completely convincing paintings.
 The colour here is magnificent I think, in its drama and the coherence of each work.
 I admire the technique that produces the flatness of the water going in and the ruggedness of the hills.
 What you are seeing is the work of a very, very accomplished painter."

-Remember, many artists galleries/studios remain open year round, but please ring beforehand so as to avoid disappointment.
+Remember, many artists galleries/studios remain open year round.
+Please ring beforehand so as to avoid disappointment.
 You can also make enquiries at the Coromandel Town I-site -- Ph.
 07 8668598 or visit the I-site website www.coromandeltown.co.nz

 Remember to view Barbara's episode of "Colour in Your Life", by visiting

-It has now had almost 17,000 viewings since it was placed on Youtube in mid March.
+It has now had almost 24,000 viewings since it was placed on Youtube, and Barbara is still surprised with all the compliments viewers continue to send to her.

 I proudly present the website of award winning German photographer,Thomas Fuengerlings | Street Photography.